Implication of CMS data on photon PDFs

 Here, $\sigma_{elastic}$ is calculated using EPA photon PDFs from both colliding protons; $\sigma_{single-dissociative}$ is obtained by using one EPA photon PDF and one inelastic photon PDF; while $\sigma_{double-dissociative}$ is calculated using inelastic photon PDFs from both colliding protons.
-For the inelastic photon PDF we used the difference between an inclusive photon PDF, such as CT14QEDinc photon PDF, and the EPA photon PDF.
+The inelastic photon PDF is taken as the difference between an inclusive photon PDF (such as CT14QEDinc, NNPDF3.0QED and LUXqed photon PDFs) and the EPA photon PDF.
 We note that CT14QEDinc PDF includes both elastic and inelastic contributions to the photon PDF, and can be well-approximated by the linear sum of the elastic component from EPA and the inelastic component from CT14QED at any given scale $Q$, as illustrated in Figs.~\ref{fig-CompQ32} and ~\ref{fig-CompQ100}.
 This observation was used in the original analysis to constrain the CT14QED and CT14QEDinc photon PDFs~\cite{Schmidt:2015zda} from the ZEUS data, and it also agrees with the conclusion made in Ref.~\cite{Martin:2014nqa}.
 Furthermore, Fig.~\ref{fig-photonfraction} shows that the EPA photon contribution to the proton momentum ($p^\gamma$) becomes essentially constant at scales $Q$ above the initial scale of $Q_0=1.3$ GeV.
+The EPA photon PDF is the black curve, while the two CT14QEDinc photon PDFs start at the scale $Q_0=1.3$ GeV with either 0\% or 0.11\% inelastic photon momentum fraction.
 For example, at $Q=10$ GeV, the (elastic) EPA photon contributes about 0.15\% of the proton momentum, and the (inelastic) CTEQ14QED photon contributes about 0.11\% and 0.22\% of the proton momentum, respectively, for the two PDF sets labelled by their initial inelastic photon momentum fractions as [CT14QED 0\%] and [CT14QED 0.11\%].
-At 1 TeV, the photon momentum fraction of the two corresponding CT14QEDinc PDFs increase to about 0.48\% and 0.59\%, respectively.
+Hence, at $Q=10$ GeV, the photon momentum fraction of the two corresponding CT14QEDinc PDFs is about 0.26\% and 0.37\%, respectively.
+At 1 TeV, the photon momentum fraction of the NNPDF3.0QED and LUXqed is about 0.75\% and 0.53\%, respectively, while the two corresponding CT14QEDinc PDFs increase to about 0.48\% and 0.59\%, respectively.